 - hasil.gov.my — Official LHDN e-Invoice portal and guidelines

-- This article is provided for general informational purposes only and does not constitute legal or tax advice.
-All deadlines and thresholds are based on official LHDN publications as of May 2026.
-Regulations are subject to change — always verify current requirements at hasil.gov.my or consult a qualified tax professional.
+- This article is for general information only and is not legal or tax advice.
+It was updated using official HASiL material reviewed through 30 July 2026.
+Verify current requirements at hasil.gov.my or with a qualified tax professional.